Logo image of Columbia Parkinson's Support Group

 Spread the word and become an advocate for yourself and the Parkinson's community

 Your family, friends, neighbors, community, and state and local governments need to hear and learn from you about Parkinson's.
-It is important that you tell them about Parkinson's and why it is important that a cure is needed in your lifetime.
+It is important that you tell them about Parkinson's, and why it is important that a cure is needed in your lifetime.
 Use your voice to help create awareness about Parkinson's disease.
-Become an active advocate for Parkinson's and yourself.
-Help publicize the need to help for a cure.
+Become an active advocate for Parkinson's and for yourself.
+Help publicize the need for everyone to help find a cure.

-For Parkinson's Awareness Month in April, help focus your community and media on Parkinson's disease.
-Help obtain a proclamation issued in your community, town, city, county, and state.
+During Parkinson's Awareness Month in April, help focus your community and media on Parkinson's disease.
+You can help obtain a proclamation to be issued in your community, town, city, county, and state.

 Return to top of this page